 A motion graphic usually denotes a video with animation and a voiceover and/or accompanying captions, although it can also refer to smaller-scale content like that Casper animated GIF from earlier.

-The animations show some of the common images associated with passwords — keys, entry fields, etc. — and are predominantly rendered in red, blue, green and yellow, which are the four colors most associated with Chrome in particular and Google in general.
+Animations show some of the common images associated with passwords — keys, entry fields, etc. — and are predominantly rendered in red, blue, green and yellow.
+These are the 4 colors most associated with Chrome in particular and Google in general.

 3. Marketing Graphic Design